000c000l/coronaPatientsListIndia/README.md

 this repo contains the way to handle the list of present at "https://www.covid19india.org/demographics" via mysql way.

-This program is written for Linux os and has mysql-server.
+This program is written for Linux os and which has mysql-server installed.

 To update the data run the following thing: